API java : BlockingQueue

 int remainingCapacity()

-Note that you cannot always tell if an attempt to add an element will succeed by inspecting remainingCapacity because it may be the case that another thread is about to put or take an element.
+Note that you cannot always tell if an attempt to insert an element will succeed by inspecting remainingCapacity because it may be the case that another thread is about to insert or remove an element.

 Returns: